mikedonnici/dev/aws/README.md

   - Optional tags for role, departments etc
 - Set up password policies

-These steps will result in all green ticks status fro security status:
+These steps will result in all green ticks status for security status:

 ![img](./IAM-security-status.png)